Warren Buffett recently shared some ice cream with baseball star turned broadcaster Alex Rodriguez.

 Grab the towels, sunscreen and inflatable toys because many pools, aquatic centers and splash pads are open for the season.
 Check out a list of area pools and splash pads here.

 Omaha is home to more than 200 parks, and many include playgrounds, trails and other attractions.
-Check out the list here, and explore a new park with your kids.
+Check out a list of popular parks here, and explore a new park with your kids.

 The Omaha metro area has several indoor play areas for families to enjoy.
 They include Pump It Up, Backyard Playworld and BounceU in Omaha, and Jumpin Jax in Papillion.
 Oak View Mall and Westroads Mall also have fun indoor play areas.
 Check out Approach Climbing Gym at 4923 S. 72nd St. It offers day passes, instructional classes, youth programs and more.
 Several local gymnastic places also have open gym time, including Metro Stars Gymnastics, Premier Gymnastics, Airborne Academy, Go!
 Kids Gym and Kid's Body Shop.
 Eugene T. Mahoney State Park, 28500 W. Park Highway in Ashland, Nebraska, features an on-site indoor activity center.